New Series Adventures: Eleventh Doctor novels

 The series of Eleventh Doctor novels began in April 2010, with a new cover design, amending the Gallifreyan numbering system on the spine.
 The titles quickly reached sales numbers of the previous Tenth Doctor novels, and a further batches of three books have been released on a regular basis since July 2010.

 In October 2009 Michael Moorcock confirmed that he would be writing a one-off, supersize novel, combining prose with hand-drawn sketches, images and exclusive artwork.
 The title was confirmed as The Coming of the Terraphiles, and it was released in November 2010.
 It did not form part of the usual range of novels, and featured characters from Michael Moorcock's Second Ether books.
 Two further books followed in the hardback range, The Silent Stars Go By, released in September 2011, and Dark Horizons, the only novel released that year, in July 2012.

 In April 2011 BBC Books launched a new range of "chapter books" that offer readers aged 8–12 two stories in one publication (or "2in1", which appears on the books' covers).
 The first two releases had flippable covers and a divided spine design.
 In late August 2011 the second batch of releases was published with a surtitle applied to the two stories and a shared cover with a more traditional blurb for each of the two stories on the back of the books.
 The next batch of 2in1 stories was released in February 2012.

+In June 2011, BBC books published "Touched by an Angel", with the plot involving a man named Mark, who is grieving the death of his wife Rebecca Whitaker who died in a car crash; when he is sent back in time by a Weeping Angel, he attempts to stop her dying, and the Doctor, Amy and Rory track him down and try to stop him before he creates a paradox.
+The story was also released as an audiobook on 6 CDs read by Clare Corbett.

+And in April 2013, BBC Books published "The Dalek Generation", with the plot involving Daleks manipulating a planet posing as benefactors and helpers while plotting to use an alien device for their own ends.
+An unabridged audiobook version was also released on 6 June 2013.